kasperbauer/metrix/README.md

 ### Track Selector / Loopy
 On pages 1 & 2, use the first two rows to select one of two tracks and to set the loop start and end points:
 - Tap on the currently unselected track to select it.
-- Hold the start point and select the end point while holding down sets the looping stages.
+- Hold the start point and select the end point to set the repeating stages.
 - Tap on a stage on the currently selected track to select only a single stage.

 ### Modifier Keys